djvanderlaan/simplermarkdown/README.md

 new markdown file that can be further processed using pandoc and compiled to, for example, PDF or HTML.

-To process your markdown file do:
+To process your markdown file you can use the `weave` function:

 ```
 weave("mydocument.md", "mydocument_woven.md")